 This is something they are very aware of at Koppe Begonia.
-The family company that was founded in 1910, has specialized itself over the last 30 years in the development of new begonia varieties.
+The family company which was founded in 1910, has specialized itself over the last thirty years in the development of new begonia varieties.
 Because of their passion for this plant, delivering quality cuttings every week to growers all over the world has become the foundation of the company.

 Extensive Outdoor Testing

 Koppe Begonia tests all of their new crossings by putting them through multiple, extensive outdoor tests.
 This way they can ensure customers go home with the best-performing varieties for outdoor use.
 All new plant genetics are tested in a lab environment, during which plants are infected with fungus spores on purpose to test their vulnerability.
 In addition, all new clonal selections are put outside in the month of May in 30 cm containers with three cuttings (hanging baskets of 23 cm will hold one cutting).
 They apply no plant protection so each plant can be monitored and scored for mildew, botrytis, and burning symptoms all the way up to October.

 These Begonias Will Add a Much-Needed Pop of Color

 By doing these tests, Koppe builds up knowledge of the genetics of all their begonias so future varieties can be bred that are even more resilient against various weather circumstances, ensuring you get the highest-quality plants for your garden or patio.
 Let's discover three begonia series from Koppe Begonia that have passed the test and will bring that much-needed pop of color to our summer gardens.